How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Introduction

-The second-generation (2G) GW detector network, consisting of advanced LIGO-Hanford, advanced LIGO-Livingston, advanced Virgo, Kagra and LIGO India, is about to operate with target sensitivity in the near future.
-At the mean time, ground-base 3G detectors such as the Einstein Telescope (ET) in Europe \cite{Punturo_2010,Sathyaprakash:2012jk} and Cosmic Explorer (CE) \cite{2015PhRvD..91h2001D} in the US as well as space interferometers like Tianqin in China are also in the design phase.
-One of the key advantages of the 3G detectors is the extended sensitivity at lower frequencies, thus even an individual detector can be effectively treated as a network \cite{Zhao:2017cbb}.
-With the improvement in sensitivity and the completeness of network, we can reasonably expect gravitational wave standard siren (GWSS) to become a powerful tool in cosmology, comparable to other probes such as CMB or SNIa standard candle in the era of 3G detector.
+The second-generation GW detectors, e.g., advanced Laser Interferometer Gravitational-Wave Observatory (LIGO)-Hanford, advanced LIGO-Livingston, advanced Virgo, Kagra, and LIGO India, will soon operate with target sensitivity.
+Meanwhile, ground-based third-generation (3G) GW detectors, such as the Einstein Telescope (ET) in Europe~\cite{Punturo_2010,Sathyaprakash:2012jk} and Cosmic Explorer (CE)~\cite{2015PhRvD..91h2001D,Reitze:2019iox} in the US, as well as space interferometers like Tianqin in China, are also in the design phase.
+One of the key advantages of the 3G GW detectors is the extended sensitivity at low frequencies, which increases the detecting period of a single BNS event to several hours.
+Consequently, the time dependence of the detector tensor would become significant, and even an individual detector could be effectively treated as a network~\cite{Zhao:2017cbb, Yu:2020vyy}.
+With the improvement in sensitivity and completeness of the network, we can reasonably expect GWSS to become a powerful tool for cosmology, comparable to other probes, such as the cosmic microwave background or Type Ia supernova (SN) in the era of 3G GW detectors. \reviii{\cite{Maggiore:2019uih} offers an introduction to ET’s detection capabilities as well as potential astrophysical and cosmological applications in detail.}

-Further application of GW signal in cosmology relies on the determination of source parameters.
-Intrinsic parameters such as component masses of BNS are measured with exquisite accuracy \cite{PhysRevD.47.2198}.
-And the sky position of source can also be precisely determined in the presence of SGRB counterpart by identifying its host galaxy.
-Unfortunately, since luminosity distance is degenerate with the inclination angle, using GWSS as an absolute distance probe requires a mechanism to break the degeneracy \cite{Nissanke:2009kt}.
-Employing a network of detectors contributes to lowering the uncertainty of distance \cite{PhysRevD.49.2658}, and considering the motion of the Earth just acts similarly\cite{Zhao:2017cbb}.
-Also proposed by \cite{PhysRevD.49.2658} is using non-Gaussian distribution to better estimate the error of distance.
-A customary practice of recent years is neglecting the distance-inclination correlation and accounting for the influence of varying the inclination angle with a factor of 2 \cite{Tjonnie}.
-We argue that the validity of this method remains to be evaluated by quantitative analysis.
+The cosmological applications of GW signals rely on determining source parameters, especially the luminosity distance.
+Intrinsic parameters, such as the component masses, can be measured with exquisite accuracy from the phase of GW~\cite{PhysRevD.47.2198}. \reviii{In the presence of counterparts such as SGRB, it is possible to precisely probe the sky position of the source by identifying the host galaxy. } Unfortunately, since luminosity distance degenerates with the inclination angle, using GWSS as an absolute distance probe requires a mechanism to break the degeneracy~\cite{Nissanke:2009kt}.
+Employing a network of detectors contributes to decreasing the uncertainty of distance~\cite{PhysRevD.49.2658}.
+In recent years, a customary practice is to neglect the distance--inclination correlation and account for the influence of correlation by multiplying a factor of 2~\cite{Tjonnie}.
+We argue that the validity of this method should be evaluated by quantitative analysis.